ErikThorsell/erikthorsell.github.io/education.md

 people).
-Being good at speaking in front of others is such an underrated skill and I think engineers should spend much more time refining how to *present their ideas*.
-Now it might be the case that a good idea is lost due to poor presentation.
+Being good at speaking in front of others is such an underrated skill and I think engineers should spend much more time refining how to *present their ideas*, or it might be the case that a good idea is lost due to poor presentation.

 ### Leadership education ###